Pradipwasre/Machine-Learning/README.md

 * They are more kinds of features, such as categorical and derived.

-## 5. Modelling:
+## 5. Modeling:

 Once you've learned a little bit about your data, the next step is to model it.
-"Based on out problem and data, what model should we use?"
+"Based on our problem and data, what model should we use?"

-* Unlike other algorithms and sets of instructions, you have to write from scratch, Many of algorithms are already coded for you, which is beautiful for us.
+* Unlike other algorithms and sets of instructions, you have to write from scratch, Many algorithms are already coded for you, which is beautiful for us.

-* Some models work better on different problems than others, and in the beginning your focus will be to figure out the right model for the right kind of problem.
+* Some models work better on different problems than others, and in the beginning, your focus will be to figure out the right model for the right kind of problem.

 ## 6. Experimentation:

 "How could we improve/what can we try next?"

-All of the steps we've just been through happen in cycle.
-How might start out with one problem definition and find your data isn't suited to it.
-Then you might build a model and find out it doesn't work as well as you outlined in yout evaluation metric.
+All of the steps we've just been through happen in a cycle.
+How might start out with one problem definition and find your data isn't suited to it?
+Then you might build a model and find out it doesn't work as well as you outlined in your evaluation metric.

 _____________________________________________________________________________________